AriHealth/keycloak-auth/README.md

 - Login, get a token given user name and password
 - User, get the username given the token
+- isvalid, get the token valid value given the token

 ## How to deploy